Luis Robert Player Props: White Sox vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.41 team ERA ranks 18th across all MLB pitching staffs.
+- The Red Sox have a 4.37 team ERA that ranks 18th among all MLB pitching staffs.

-- Red Sox pitchers combine to give up 94 total home runs at a clip of 1.2 per game (to rank 22nd in the league).
+- The Red Sox rank 22nd in baseball in home runs given up (94 total, 1.2 per game).

-- The righty last pitched on Sunday against the New York Yankees, when he threw seven innings, allowing one earned run while giving up four hits.
+- The left-hander last pitched on Monday against the Minnesota Twins, when he tossed 6 1/3 innings, allowing three earned runs while giving up three hits.

-- The 24-year-old has an ERA of 3.49, with 8.6 strikeouts per nine innings, in 11 games this season.
-Opponents have a .247 batting average against him.
+- In seven games this season, the 34-year-old has amassed an ERA of 3.29, with 12 strikeouts per nine innings.
+Opponents are hitting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.